kiwisincebirth/TRS-80-MODEL-1-K/BUILDING.md

 ## Optional Headers

 The following optional headers Pins are provided, you can choose to install or not install as required
-- J13 - Audio signal taken from cassette output, requires an amplifier
 - J14 - Used to connect an external reset button, mirroring the external reset switch
 - J15, J16 - are pin headers that provide 5v power for any internal board or accessory
 - J17 - an alternate way to supply (or use) 5V power (both pins) to the board.
 This is before the power switch